fadetogrey/NYTimesSearch/README.md

 * [x] Replaced Filter Settings Activity with a lightweight modal overlay
 * [x] Improved the user interface and experiment with image assets and/or styling and coloring See additional items below.
-* [ ] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results
+* [x] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results and use EndlessRecyclerViewScrollListener

 The following **stretch** features are implemented: